BrianDoce/Customer-Segmentation-Project/README.md

 3. I dropped Customer_Name and Age columns.
     - I thought the Customer_Name was not valuable and I would have done this for privacy concerns.
 The Age column was repeated, so I dropped it.

-4. I used the Purchase_Date column to create a new column (Season) that represented the season a customer made their purchase.
-    - I thought that

 The final dataframe has 250,000 rows and 13 columns.
 (Note: the following visualization is a portion of the columns)